Brain Injury Symptoms and Diagnosis

 - Vomiting or nausea

 If you are experiencing any brain injury symptoms, you should seek immediate medical treatment.
-Also, brain injury symptoms may not appear immediately, so if you think you may have suffered a brain injury, seek medical assistance.
+Also, brain injury symptoms may not appear immediately, so you should seek medical assistance if you think you may have suffered a TBI.

 Diagnosis and Treatment